Hormonal Imbalance in Women: Causes, Symptoms, and Treatment

 Males with low testosterone levels frequently experience the following symptoms:

-- Erectile dysfunction is caused by a decline in sex (ED)
+- Erectile dysfunction is caused by a decline in sexual function (ED)

 During puberty, children begin to produce sex hormones.
 Many kids who undergo delayed puberty will eventually go through conventional puberty, but some may develop hypogonadism.